rehtse-studio/GameAnalysis_GenshinImpact/README.md

 Player can be controlled by using Keyboard, Gamepad (tested with a Xbox, one Controller) and mobile input.

 The camera can be controller by moving your finger on the right side of the screen, this input is being created by a script called _RS_TouchInputManager_ localed inside a UI canvas on the hierarchy: [--RS Mobile Input Asset Holder--] -> [--RS_Managers--] -> RS_MobileInputUI_Canvas, inside the canvas theres a panel that will receive the input from your finger, you can change the size of this panel as you wish.
+Sensitivity of the camera speed can be control directly using the Cinemachine script or during play mode pressing the setting button on the top left of the screen.

 The [--RS Managers--] GameObject hold the _RS_InGameInputsManager_, the scripts is a singleton sharing the new Input System.